matt-sutton/ccpdmp/README.md

 the diagonal are estimates of the marginal densities, these show areas where the parameter value *x*<sub>1</sub> or *x*<sub>2</sub> are more likely.
-The plots on the off diagonals show the joint distribution - i.e. where the parameters are jointly likly to occur.
+The plots on the off diagonals show the joint distribution - i.e. where the parameters are jointly likely to occur.

 We can also consider a more interesting function to look at.
 The distribution below is called the banana distribution: